oney/react-better-effect/README.md

 ```
 The above [example](https://github.com/reactjs/rfcs/blob/useevent/text/0000-useevent.md#useeffect-shouldnt-re-fire-when-event-handlers-change) is from `useEvent` RFC.

-`theme` should not be added to the dependencies of `useEffect`, but we also want to always get latest `theme` value in the effect.
+`theme` should not be added to the dependencies of `useEffect`, but we also want to always get the latest `theme` value in the effect.

 In `useEffect` from `react-better-effect` package, there is a new third parameter (i.e. `{theme}`) which is the place to inject the latest values.
 Then, you can get the theme value by `$.theme` in effect.